Here is a topic that comes up often:

 Typically the word Company or Division, standing alone, is capitalized in legal documents when it stands for the company’s or division’s name.

-The title of this post is "Sales Department or sales department?"
+The title of this post is “Sales Department or sales department?”
 When you write to a company and want to communicate with someone in sales or about sales, the correct rendering is lowercase.
 Capitalize Sales (and any similar word) only when you know it is the name of the unit.
+Often departments have numbers or additional letters in their titles as well, here is a piece I wrote on how to handle capitalization of words followed by numbers or letters.